ADiP: Adaptive-Precision Systolic Array for Matrix Multiplication Acceleration: ADiP Architecture

-ADiP follows the same preprocessing steps as DiP dataflow, but includes an additional interleaving step for the second matrix for 8b×4b and 8b×2b matrix multiplications.
-For 8b×8b matrix multiplication, only a single matrix tile is used, which eliminates the need for interleaving, as shown in Fig. \ref{Fig.4}(a).
-In the case of 8b×4b multiplications, two distinct weight tiles are interleaved, with every pair of adjacent elements converted to 4-bit precision and concatenated, as shown in Fig. \ref{Fig.4}(b).
-Similarly, for 8b×2b multiplications, four weight tiles are interleaved, with every group of four adjacent elements converted to 2-bit representation and concatenated, as shown in Fig. \ref{Fig.4}(c).
-Figure \ref{Fig.4}(d) shows another 8b×2b multiplication variation, but for multiplying the input matrix by the queries, keys, and values matrices.
-In this case, three weight tiles (one from each matrix) are interleaved, with every triplet of adjacent elements converted to 2-bit representation and concatenated.
-Figure \ref{Fig.5} shows an example of weights preparation for 8b×2b matrix multiplication on the ADiP architecture.
+The proposed ADiP architecture adopts a dataflow for mapping input matrices to the architecture.
+This dataflow enables eliminating input and output synchronization FIFOs, and process multiple matrix multiplication workloads with the same input activation matrix.
+The preprocessing involves two steps: weight permutation, and then interleaving.
+The permutation step is similar to DiP dataflow, where each matrix tile is permutated by rotating each column upward by its column index \cite{abdelmaksoud2025dip}.
+Then, the dataflow perform the interleaving step for weight matrices in case of 8b×4b and 8b×2b matrix multiplications.
+For 8b×8b operations, no interleaving is required as only single stationary matrix tile is involved, as shown in Fig. \ref{Fig.5}(a).
+For 8b×4b operations, two distinct weight tiles are interleaved, with every pair of adjacent elements converted to 4-bit and concatenated, as shown in Fig. \ref{Fig.5}(b).
+Similarly, for 8b×2b operations, four weight tiles are interleaved, with every group of four adjacent elements converted to 2-bit and concatenated, as shown in Fig. \ref{Fig.5}(c).
+Fig. \ref{Fig.5}(d) shows another 8b×2b matrix multiplication variation for multiplying input activation matrix by three distinct matrices of queries, keys, and values.
+In this case, three weight tiles (one from each matrix) are interleaved, with every triplet of adjacent elements converted to 2-bit and concatenated.
+This case is important when the core utilization is limited by the ratio between the head size and the ADiP core size, which may otherwise lead to under-utilization.
+Fig. \ref{Fig.6} shows an example of weights preparation for 8b×2b matrix multiplication for the ADiP architecture.
 The preprocessing involves two steps, including permutation, then interleaving four weight tiles, with every group of four adjacent elements converted to 2-bit and concatenated.
-This method enables ADiP architecture to achieve up to 4× higher data reuse.
+As a result, this enables ADiP architecture to process multi-matrix multiplication with asymmetric operands and a shared input matrix, achieving up to 4× higher data reuse.
+The preprocessing is performed offline in case of activation-to-weight workloads, and at runtime in case of activation-to-activation workloads by efficiently re-scheduling memory access across multi-bank memories with almost zero overhead.